-- Communication: Communicate in Languages Other Than English - Studentsengageinconversations, provideandobtaininformation, expressfeelingsandemotions, and exchange - Students understand and interpret written and spoken language on a variety of topics - Students present information, concepts, and ideas to an audience of listeners or readers on a variety of topics - Cultures: Gain Knowledge and Understanding of Other Cultures - $\circ \ \ \, Students demonstrate an understanding of the relationship between the practices and perspectives of the culture of$ - Students demonstrate an understanding of the relationship between the products and perspectives of the culture studied - Connections: Connect with Other Disciplines and Acquire Information - Students reinforce and further their knowledge of other disciplines through the foreign language - Students acquire information and recognize the distinctive viewpoints that are only available through the foreign language and its cultures - Comparisons: Develop Insight into the Nature of Language and Culture - Students demonstrate understanding of the nature of language comparisons of the language studied to their own - $\circ$ Students demonstrate understanding of the concept of culture through comparisons of the cultures studied and the studied

-- Communities: Participate in Multilingual Communities at Home and Around the World - Students use the language both within and beyond the school setting - Students show evidence of becoming life-long learners by using the language for personal enjoyment and enrichment .
+- Communication: Communicate in Languages Other Than English - Students engage in conversations , provide and obtain information, express feelings and emotions, and exchange opinions. - Students understand and interpret written and spoken language on a variety of topics. - Students present information, concepts, and ideas to an audience of listeners or readers on a variety of topics. - Cultures: Gain Knowledge and Understanding of Other Cultures - Students demonstrate an understanding of the relationship between the practices and perspectives of the cultures studied. - Students demonstrate an understanding of the relationship between the products and perspectives of the culture studied. - Connections: Connect with Other Disciplines and Acquire Information - Students reinforce and further their knowledge of other disciplines through the foreign language. - Students acquire information and recognize the distinctive viewpoints that are only available through the foreign language and its cultures. - Comparisons: Develop Insight into the Nature of Language and Culture - Students demonstrate understanding of the nature of language comparisons of the language studied to their own. - Students demonstrate understanding of the concept of culture through comparisons of the cultures studied and their own. - Communities: Participate in Multilingual Communities at Home and Around the World - Students use the language both within and beyond the school setting - Students show evidence of becoming life-long learners by using the language for personal enjoyment and enrichment